 What are Council's advocacy priorities?

-The Advocacy Strategy details several priority projects for Council to advocate for over the next few years.
+The Advocacy Strategy details several priority projects for Council to advocate for over the next few years, and the Advocacy Priorities are the priorities for 2019.
 These priorities were informed by the community during extensive consultation for Council's 10-year Community Plan.
-These projects include three Flagship Priorities, and several Second Tier Priorities.
+These projects include three (3) Flagship Priorities, and several Second Tier Priorities.

 Flagship Priority – A connected City